Reverse Your Fatty Liver

 Dandelion herb, green tea, and licorice are just a few of the herbs and spices that you can take as a home remedy for your fatty liver.

-When it comes to ways to reverse your fatty liver, it’s all about doing the thorough research and consulting your physician before making any drastic changes.
+When it comes to ways to reverse your fatty liver, it’s all about doing a thorough research and consulting your physician before making any drastic changes.

 Once you have the information you need, then you can be on your way to a more healthy you!